oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 make debug
 ```

 To launch the stack in debug mode.
 This will attach a debugger to each running application pods, using a specific layer of the Docker image to inject it.
+Images tags for the debugger layer are prefixed with `dbg-`

 See the VS Code template to configure the debugger in the VS Code editor.